How Long To Let Wood Glue Dry Before Planing?

 Preparing Wood For Gluing

 We know that moisture is the enemy of wood.
-It causes wood to swell, and the expansion and contraction that follows can be problematic in woodworking.
-So, the first rule is to make sure you are working with wood that is cured.
+It causes wood to swell, and the following expansion and contraction can be problematic in woodworking.
+So, the first rule is to ensure you are working with cured wood.

 By cured, we mean that an equilibrium has been reached between the wood moisture level and the moisture level of the surrounding environment such that the wood stops absorbing moisture when exposed to it.
 Wood that has reached this equilibrium is ready to be worked.